AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 Notes:

 * signal vs time is identical to Figure 2
 * Autocorrelation shows the autocorrelation function of the signal using the function acovf from statsmodels.tsa.stattools to handle missing data (no trading at the weekend).
+  * *Note that I switched to a calculation using a Lomb-Scargle periodogram beginning with [Fit GP to absolute returns](#fit-gp-to-absolute-returns), which did not change the results.*
 * PSD is the power spectral density estimated using a Lomb-Scargle periodogram taken from astropy.timeseries (again to handle data gaps).
 The cut-off frequency is set according to the median sampling of the data.
 * Histogram is simply the histogram of the returns.
 * We need to be a bit careful with the interpretation as acf- and psd- calculation require stationarity.